Slices of Angel Food Cake are fried and baked into a crispy and fluffy French Toast. This Angel Food Cake French Toast is dessert for breakfast.

 Last weekend, my family (parents, sisters, brother-in-law and nephew) came for a visit so they could meet baby Simon.
 Although they made it clear that they were going to cook and clean so I could relax and recoup from having a baby, I took it as my opportunity to finally have free time in the kitchen while the kids were occupied with grandparents, aunties and uncle. 🙂 This is therapeutic for me.

 You do not need to make the cake homemade, but if you do, use this recipe…it’s the best.
-Slice thick pieces, dip them in an egg bath, fry and bake.
+Slice thick pieces of the Angel Food Cake, dip them in an egg bath, fry on a skillet and bake.
 The great thing about baking the toast is you can serve it to a large family all at once.

 - 1 Angel Food Cake , store-bought or homemade